mi-erasmusmc/Sard/README.md

 Replication of SARD model from paper: Deep Contextual Clinical Prediction with Reverse Distillation by Kodialam et al. [1]

 ### How to Install
-    * Install python dependancies from the requirements.txt file
+    * Install python dependancies from the requirements.txt file with: pip install -r requirements.txt
-    * Install R requirements from renv.lock file
+    * Install R requirements from renv.lock file with renv::restore()

 ### How to Run